 The development of methodology for the transmission of this kind of material through scripted meetings has been the central focus of Alhena's work with Public Movement.
 The Debriefing Session performances are at the core of this work .
-Each Debriefing Session deals with the relationship between culture and national identity, and implicates the participant directly within the present political dilemma.
+Each Debriefing Session deals with the relationship between culture and national identity, and implicates the participant directly within a political dilemma.

 Image: Opening Ceremony for National Collection, Tel Aviv Museum of Art, 2015.
 Photograph by: Kfir Bolotin